Don’t Ever Quit!

 This verse has been a great encouragement to me over the years.
-Discouragement and disappoint affect us all at times.
+Discouragement and disappointment affect us all at times.
 At one point in my life, it seemed as though all that the Lord had done in my life was for nothing.
 The enemy attacked me with discouragement as I looked back at where I had been and then looked at where I was at that time in my walk with the Lord.
 My goals had not been realized.
 My plans had been hampered by circumstances beyond my control.

 I’ve found that the toughest times in life can actually be the times of greatest spiritual growth.
 As fire tempers metal, difficulties have a way of bringing the dross, the negative things that hinder life, to the surface in us.
 And then the Father in His gentle, loving way begins the process of ministering life and changing us.

 The Holy Spirit is the earnest of our inheritance (Ephesians 1:14).
 When the Father brought you into His family, He placed a down payment within you.
 The indwelling Holy Spirit is the guarantee that He will finish what He started.

 Listen to Him speak to you today: